Corneal injury

 Outlook (Prognosis)

 Most of the time, injuries that affect only the surface of the cornea heal very quickly with treatment.
-The eye should be back to normal within 2 days.
+The eye should be back to normal within 2 to 3 days.
 For more serious injuries or when there may be delayed healing, placement of an amniotic membrane (from purified placental tissue) can be very helpful.

 Injuries that penetrate the cornea are much more serious.
 The outcome depends on the specific injury.